 Many of our customers have expressed concern that they don’t have adequate visibility to help them address their WFH use cases and Armis can help.
 The Armis agentless device security platform is purpose-built to fill the gaps left by traditional tools that don’t do a good job of addressing WFH use cases.
 They are siloed or can’t even synchronize data with one another – which makes it even more difficult to get an accurate picture of everything in your environment including that of WFH users.
 Unless you can aggregate, correlate and normalize all the data from all of these sources, there is no good way to get a complete picture of what’s going on with your WFH program and apply appropriate business and/or security policies.

-To learn more about how Armis can easily integrate into your environment and deliver the most comprehensive cybersecurity asset management for managed, unmanaged & IoT devices, download this Solution Brief.
+To learn more about how Armis can easily integrate into your environment and deliver the most comprehensive cybersecurity asset management for managed, unmanaged & IoT devices, download this Security for the Remote Workforce Solution Brief.